The 95/5 Rule: Most Change Looks Evolutionary

 - Almost all actions in an organization happen by workers acting in bottom-up, contingent, local, unpredictable ways.
 Management sets top-down policies, plans, and objectives for action, but management’s actions (1-5% of org. action?) create only the critical framework, or envelope, of acceptable behavior.
 For more, see Kelly, Out of Control (1995).

 - Almost all change in society is driven bottom-up by individuals acting in divergent, contingent, local, experimental ways (markets, democratic politics, other bottom-up behavior).
 A critical subset (1-5%?) of social change is top-down, planned, optimization-seeking policy set by societal leaders (govt, institutions, corps, church, etc.).
-Whenever societies get too centrally planned, autocratic, or plutocratic, they lose to bottom-up ones.
-Whenever societies have insufficient top-down planning, they become anarchic, and chaotic.
-Bottom-up and top-down management is always in a rough 95/5 balance.
+Whenever societies get too centrally planned, autocratic, or plutocratic, they lose power, productivity, and collective intelligence to more bottom-up ones.
+Whenever societies have insufficient top-down rules, planning, and institutions, they become chaotic and unstable (think of the historical transitions to anarchy), and again lose power, productivity, and intelligence to ones with stabler environments and smarter rulesets and institutions that allow for both individual initiative and large scale, coordinated collective action.
+Bottom-up and top-down societal management always seems to be in a rough 95/5 balance.
 See Acemoglu, Why Nations Fail (2012).

-The generic value of a 95/5 Rule in building and maintaining intelligent systems, if one exists, would explain why the vast majority of universal change appears to be bottom-up driven, evolutionary and unpredictable in complex systems, what systems theorist Kevin Kelly described as “out of control” in his prescient work Out of Control (Basic Books, 1994).
-Yet a critical subset of events and processes in all these systems also appears to be top-down/systemically directed, developmental, and intrinsically predictable, if you have the right theory, computational resources, and data.
+The generic value of a 95/5 rule in building and maintaining intelligent systems, if one exists, would explain why the vast majority of universal change appears to be bottom-up driven, evolutionary and unpredictable in complex systems, what systems theorist Kevin Kelly described as “out of control” in his prescient work Out of Control (1994).
+The operation of this rule is the reason the evolutionist, chaos, and random accident perspectives have been so dominant in society for so long.
+Yet a critical subset of events and processes in evo devo systems is top-down/systemically directed, developmental, and intrinsically predictable, if you have the right theory, computational resources, and data.
 Discovering that developmental subset, and differentiating it from the much larger evolutionary subset, will make our world vastly more understandable, and show how it is constrained to certain future destinies, even as creativity and experimentation keep growing within all the evolutionary domains.

 Fortunately, as our science and computing abilities advance, theories of universal evolution and development will be deeply tested, and proven or falsified, by simulation.
-For now, you must use your own knowledge and intuition to ask whether the hypothesis makes sense.
+For now, you must use your own knowledge and intuition to ask whether the 95/5 rule (hypothesis) makes sense.
 Science is a long way from being able to verify or refute it, or any alternative.
 We can only cite evidence and argument.